 Sure to bring prestige to any collection, the 1913 gold sovereign is highly sought after for its status as the last gold sovereign struck in Australia before World War I was declared.
 WWI had an untold impact on Australian communities and the economy.
 It forced sovereigns out of circulation, making pre-war sovereigns unique as genuine circulation coins.
-Subjected to the rigours of day-to-day use, the 1913 sovereigns are difficult to find in better grade, making this superb about uncirculated to uncirculated condition Perth Mint George V sovereign coin a rare find.
+Subjected to the rigours of day-to-day use, the 1913 sovereigns are difficult to find in better grade, making this a Extremely Fine - About Uncirculated Condition.

 The coin’s reverse features Benedetto Pistrucci’s classic St George and the dragon design.
 Also included is the year-date and The Perth Mint’s ‘P’ mintmark.
 The obverse depicts the portrait of King George V.